Amaimersion/remove-files-webpack-plugin/README.md

 new RemovePlugin({
     /**
      * Before compilation emulates remove process
-     * for a file that outside of the root directory.
+     * for a file that is outside of the root directory.
-     * That file will be removed in trash.
+     * That file will be removed in trash in case of
+     * not emulation.
      */
     before: {
         root: '.', // "D:\\remove-files-webpack-plugin-master"